Caroline Howard Hume: Personal life

 On February 20, 1935, she married Jaquelin H. Hume, the co-founder of Basic American Foods.
 They had four children: Patricia Highberg, Carol Tolan, William J. Hume, and George H. Hume.
-They lived in Presidio Heights, a suburb of San Francisco, California.
+They lived in Presidio Heights, a suburb of San Francisco.
 She became a widow when he died in 1991.

 Death

-She died in 2008 in San Francisco, California.
+She died in 2008 in San Francisco.
 Her funeral took place at the Grace Cathedral in San Francisco.